 In fact, there’s no real evidence to suggest that, despite it being a popular old wives tale.

-But the fact of the matter is, a long, woodsman style beard is going to accumulate more dirt, oil and dead skin cells than an extended goatee.
+But the fact of the matter is, a long, woodsman style beard is going to accumulate more dirt and oil.

-Regardless of how often that beard is washed or cleaned, the likelihood is that there is a layer of gunk mattifying the base of the hairs and clogging skin pores.
+Regardless of how often that beard is washed or cleaned, the likelihood is that there is a layer of gunk mattifying the base of the hairs.